kevinpruvost/old_projects/README.md

 # kevinpruvost
-## Every projects I made out of school.
+## Some projects I made on my own.

 | Project | Description |
 |---------|-------------|